Specops Authentication enrollment data in Active Directory

 The Specops Authentication cloud platform is unique in that user data is stored in the customer’s on-prem Active Directory database.
 Usernames, passwords, and enrollment data/proofs for the various Identity Services provided by Specops Authentication are stored in the customer’s Active Directory database.

-When a user enrolls in Specops Authentication (uReset, Office 365, Key Recovery, etc.), enrollment data/proofs are written to a leaf object created under that user’s account in Active Directory.
+When a user enrolls in Specops Authentication (uReset, Key Recovery, etc.), enrollment data/proofs are written to a leaf object created under that user’s account in Active Directory.
 The leaf object is an Active Directory classStore object and all data is stored in attributes that are defined in the default schema; no 3rd party schema extensions are required.
 Empty SpecopsAuthentication leaf objects are also automatically created for each user in scope during the daily User Counting task.

 When installing Specops Authentication, you will also see an option to “Allow Domain Admins to enroll.”
 This option is required in order to give the Gatekeeper service account the required access to create the leaf object under users who are members of Domain Admins and other AdminSDHolder protected groups.